The Citizens' Assembly met on Saturday and Sunday, 26-27 November 2016.

 3. Current law on Article 40.3.3

-Professor McCarthy's paper on the Protection of Life During Pregnancy Act 2013 is available to view here.
+Professor McCarthy's delivery of his paper on the Protection of Life During Pregnancy Act 2013 is available to watch back here.

 Janice Donlon is Funding Officer with the Crisis Pregnancy Programme.
 She has a background in General Nursing, graduating with a Diploma in Nursing Studies in 2000 and achieving a BSc in Nursing Studies in 2002.
 During her nursing career she worked across a number of Dublin hospitals and also worked in Scotland and Australia.
 She left clinical nursing to work in healthcare administration in 2006 and joined the HSE Sexual Health and Crisis Pregnancy Programme as Funding Officer in 2013.